SAP-samples/ui5-typescript-helloworld/README.md

 ### Make the Generated Interface Work

 The error in MyControl.ts has not vanished yet, there are two more steps to do.
-Luckily, they are one-time steps per control, sonce they are done, you can change the control as you like and you will not need to do them again.
+Luckily, they are one-time steps per control, so once they are done, you can change the control as you like and you will not need to do them again:

-#### Add the Constructor Signatures
+#### 1. Add the Constructor Signatures

 In the command output of the generator, you see the following block:
 ```